anaderi/lhcb_trigger_ml/README.md

     sudo pip install ipython

 ###Roadway:
-Support for TMVA classifiers will be added soon
+uBoost implementation in python will be added soon
+We are going to publish notebook on some server to provide easy access from any machine.